 She picks high-profile fights and she does the committee grind.
 The combination is rarer than it looks.

 AOC has described waking up to stacks of photos forwarded by Capitol Police — "people who want to kill you today."
 Death threats have targeted her mother, her brother, even her former college dean.
 During the January 6 Capitol breach, rioter Garret Miller tweeted "Assassinate AOC."
-He was sentenced to over three years in federal prison.
+He was later sentenced to over three years in federal prison.

 Criticism from the Left